wandgibaut/dct/README.md

 Figure 2 - The concept of a DCT Codelet.

 In the src/codelets folder you can find all implementations of the DCT **Codelet** (currently in Python only) with all auxiliary scripts.
-The *methods* folder contains all basic scripts to make the codelet work and is not meant to be changed (with exception if you want to do your own implementation).
-In the codelet's root folder you may find six files and another folder (besides methods):
+In the codelet's root folder you may find three files and a folder:

 - codelet.py
 - dct.py